-- Since the company is a risk-based lender, not a bank, the interest rate on all loans is determined by funding costs, loan-to-value ratios, the borrower's credit, and mortgage/rental repayment history.
-This means that Bluestone Group will consider home loans for those with bad credit, discharged bankrupts or those with rental and mortgage arrears.
+- Since Bluestone is a risk-based lender, interest rates on its loans are determined by funding costs, loan-to-value ratios, the borrower's credit history, and individual circumstances. mortgage/rental repayment history.

 Bluestone mortgage features

-Bluestone has loans for self-employed borrowers and borrowers with irregular income.
+Bluestone has loans for home buyers, investors, self-employed borrowers and borrowers with irregular income.